-© 2019, Emerald Publishing Limited.
-Purpose: The Hospital Survey on Patient Safety Culture (HSOPSC) is a rigorously designed tool for measuring inpatient safety culture.
+Purpose The Hospital Survey on Patient Safety Culture (HSOPSC) is a rigorously designed tool for measuring inpatient safety culture.
 The purpose of this paper is to develop a cross-cultural HSOPSC for Hungary and determine its strengths and weaknesses.
-Design/methodology/approach: The original US version was translated and adapted using existing guidelines.
+Design/methodology/approach The original US version was translated and adapted using existing guidelines.
 Healthcare workers (n=371) including nurses, physicians and other healthcare staff from six Hungarian hospitals participated.
 Answers were analyzed using exploratory factor analyses and reliability tests.
-Findings: Positive responses in all dimensions were lower in Hungary than in the USA.
-Half the participants considered their work area “acceptable” regarding patient safety.
-Healthcare staff worked in “crisis mode,” trying to accomplish too much and too quickly.
-The authors note that a “blame culture” does not facilitate patient safety improvements in Hungary.
-Practical implications: The results provide valuable information for promoting a more positive patient safety culture in Hungary and for evaluating future strategies to improve patient safety.
-Originality/value: Introducing a validated scale to measure patient safety culture in Hungary improves healthcare quality.
+Findings Positive responses in all dimensions were lower in Hungary than in the USA.
+Half the participants considered their work area "acceptable" regarding patient safety.
+Healthcare staff worked in "crisis mode," trying to accomplish too much and too quickly.
+The authors note that a "blame culture" does not facilitate patient safety improvements in Hungary.
+Originality/value Introducing a validated scale to measure patient safety culture in Hungary improves healthcare quality.

 |Journal||International Journal of Health Care Quality Assurance|